 Each time one thinks, things cannot get worse.
 It only gets worse.
 This cannot be a coincidence.
-It cannot be a simple act of fate.
-It cannot just be mere bad luck.
+It cannot be a mere act of fate.
+It cannot just be merely bad luck.
 There is a problem in our reality.
-Our reality as a people that insists on producing such leadership.
+Our existence as a people that insists on producing such leadership.

 But then, there is us Palestinians.
 There is a problem that in a way cannot be related to the occupation.
-It is true that living under occupation is like living in a locked room.
-A prison, that no matter how you make it convenience, there is a guard that seals and decides your movement, when and how and to where.
+It is true that living under occupation is like residing in a locked room.
+A prison that no matter how you make it convenience, there is a guard that seals and decides your movement when and how and to where.

 The only thing I know is that feeling of being Palestinian.

-I feel left out of words, when I see the continuous cynical scene of the leadership that insist on embarrassing us as people, and at the end of the day, the world see them as our representatives.
-I cannot have words when the BDS is winning points against Israel in the world, and Palestinian high-level representatives participate in the Herzliya conference.
-When these very same people go out and call for boycott in times of pressure and empty slogans, and they rush to make a speech in the Zionist convention.
-These same people call for the end of Israel in public discourse in Ramallah, and then go to Herzliya in another public discourse that calls for the end of Palestinians.
+I feel left out of words when I see the continuous cynical scene of the leadership that insist on embarrassing us as people, and at the end of the day, the world sees them as our representatives.
+I cannot have words when the BDS is winning points against Israel in the world, and high-level Palestinian representatives participate in the Herzliya conference.
+When these very same people go out and call for a boycott in times of pressure and empty slogans, and they rush to make a speech at the Zionist convention.
+These same people call for the end of Israel in public discourse in Ramallah and then go to Herzliya in another public discourse that calls for the end of Palestinians.